A nurse is coming to pre-screen Dad, checking to see if he can move into assisted living, and you’re on pins and needles.

 Take a deep breath.

-The nurse’s quote may be higher than the base price you heard originally.
+The assisted living nurse’s quote may be higher than the base price you heard originally.
 Why?
 Most likely because your father needs extra support with medical conditions like diabetes or cardiac issues, he needs help bathing, taking medicines, he has a special diet, allergies, or generally has a higher cost of interventions.

 However, the facility should be able to explain the break-down of any and all charges.
 If it can’t, you might need to look elsewhere.